 There was the obvious fact that we were celebrating something special and that too along with the entire family.
 Then, it was Disneyland.
 The very name of this institution is bound to bring a smile on the grumpiest of dwarfs – see what I did there – let along humans.
 And then, at the end of it, we returned with no travel horror stories to complain about.

 Hong Kong Disneyland is recommended especially if you are travelling with little children.
-It is by far the most toddler friendly Disney as my daughter, who was slightly taller than your average one year old at the time, was able to enter almost all the rides and attend most of the trademark shows and events at the park.
+It is by far the most toddler-friendly Disney as my daughter, who was slightly taller than your average one-year-old at the time, was able to enter almost all the rides and attend most of the trademark shows and events at the park.

-When I was little – Oh! those glorious days without the worries of the world – my parents took me all around the world, literally, two around the world trips.
+When I was little – Oh!
+Those glorious days without the worries of the world – my parents took me all around the world, literally, two around the world trips.

-Call it living in the moment, or getting away with half-price air tickets, in the end there is no denying that my daughter enjoyed the trip.
+Call it living in the moment, or getting away with half-price air tickets, in the end, there is no denying that my daughter enjoyed the trip.

 Hong Kong Disneyland proved to be the perfect vacation also because we decided to stay within the Disney complex at one of their two hotels.
-They are both kid friendly and be it playing “find the hidden Mickey among the architecture, furniture, food, basically everything you can lay your eyes on” or eating Mickey shaped food, or better yet my daughter dancing on the table in the lobby with Goofy, memories like this are hard to come by.
+They are both kids friendly and be it playing “find the hidden Mickey among the architecture, furniture, food, basically everything you can lay your eyes on” or eating Mickey shaped food, or better yet my daughter dancing on the table in the lobby with Goofy, memories like these are hard to come by.